larryLIU007/larryLIU007.github.io/content/writings/The Last Big Thing Part1/index.md

 *Source: [The 2023 Global Crypto Adoption Index, Chainalysis](https://www.chainalysis.com/blog/2023-global-crypto-adoption-index/)*

-*The next article in this series will explore blockchain's unique advantages in payments: how it opens up financial services to a broader audience and creates a transparent environment where different parties can collaborate efficiently.
+*The <a href="https://larryliu007.github.io/writings/the-last-big-thing-part2/" style="color: #0E97CB;">next article</a> in this series will explore blockchain's unique advantages in payments: how it opens up financial services to a broader audience and creates a transparent environment where different parties can collaborate efficiently.
 It will also examine the current state of crypto payments, analyzing both the challenges and opportunities in this emerging space.*

 ---